Selected References about Devonian Shales

 - operators are those associated with production data and do not necessarily correspond to the completion operator for the drilling episode, and

-- values and rankings in the 2012 Summary may change if additional or more accurate data are received.
+- values and rankings in the summaries may change if additional or more accurate data are received.

 - WVGES Presentation: Overview of Gas and Oil Resources in West Virginia